CBN is one of the newer cannabinoids on the market.

-While the previous two options contain tiny amounts of THC, this is a broad-spectrum product, meaning it contains extremely low levels of THC (0.01% according to the lab-test report).
+This is a broad-spectrum product.
+It contains extremely low levels of THC (0.01% according to the lab-test report).

-It contains a few additional cannabinoids in detectable levels as well like CBDV (0.02) and CBC (0.01).
+It contains a few more cannabinoids in detectable levels as well like CBDV (0.02) and CBC (0.01).

-If you’re looking for a THC-free CBD + CBN combo product, however, this is your best option.
-The other THC-free combo products we’ve tested contain literally no minor cannabinoids or terpenes.
+If you’re looking for a THC-free CBD + CBN combo product, however, this is another good option.
+Out of the other THC-free combo products we’ve tested, only 3Chi has more minor cannabinoids.

-If you try this CBD + CBN calming tincture and you experience no effects, all you have to do is send a picture of your product and a summary of why you didn’t like the product and you’ll at least get a partial refund.
+If you send a picture of your product and a summary of why you didn’t like the product, you may at least get a partial refund.